blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/getting-started/getting-started.md

 ## Step 3 - Assign and Preview

-1. Create one or more bar presets in [Bar Settings].
+1. Create one or more bar presets in [BarSettings].
    - Each preset must have a unique `UID`.
    - Configure value mapping using `Current/Max/Overlay/Overlay Max Value Attribute` (only needed in Entity-linked mode).